cis3296s26/bloodbound/README.md

 Tiled (for map editing)
 LibGDX for the project
 Most recent JRE
-- uses launch4j to bundle and release
+launch4j to bundle and release

 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296s26/projects/27/views/2]